 Please see below to read about our Wheels-Alive contributors, listed in alphabetical order…

-Chris Adamson BA, 59, has been a journalist for 30 years, since 1989 he has been a full-time motoring correspondent writing for national and regional publications and websites.
+Chris Adamson BA has been a journalist for 35 years or so, and since 1989 he has been a full-time motoring correspondent writing for national and regional publications and websites.
 He is a former winner of the Jet Regional Motoring Journalist of the Year title and currently an executive committee member of The Guild of Motoring Writers.
 As well as a modern car, he also owns and regularly drives a 1952 MG YB 1.25 litre saloon, a 1972 MGB Roadster and a more recently acquired 1998 MGF.

 Kieron has always been interested in cars, his parents complaining that if there was an ‘O’ level in ‘Autocar’ he would get 100%!
 (He blames his father, whose unusual cars included an Armstrong Siddeley 234 and several Volvo Amazons).
 With an English & French degree, Kieron worked in sales & marketing , then taught English and French for business.
 He also made his first foray into auto-journalism; his piece on the Routemaster bus led to a series of car-related features.